 The Campus hosts between 900 and 1200 students per semester from the Pacific region, most of whom are studying law, and all over Vanuatu who are studying via Distance and Flexible Learning (DFL) mode.
 Students at the campus are studying certificate, diploma, degree or postgraduate level programmes using either face-to-face mode of study or the University of the South Pacific's unique distance education programme.
-In addition to the distance education programme, four of the University of the South Pacific's teaching programmes are based at Emalus: Law, Pacific Languages, Economics and more recently Education.
-The campus also offers a varied Community and Continuing Education programme and will soon expand its Francophone programme to cater to students who have dropped out of the French secondary schools throughout Vanuatu and are looking at continuing their studies at the tertiary level.
+In addition to the distance education programme, the University of the South Pacific's teaching programmes at Emalus are in: Law, Pacific Languages, Economics, Science and Education.
+The campus also offers a varied Community and Continuing Education programme and has expanded its Francophone programme to cater to students who have dropped out of the French secondary schools throughout Vanuatu and are looking at continuing their studies at the tertiary level.

 In addition to the main campus based in Port Vila, USP also maintains sub-centres on the islands of Santo, Tanna and Malekula.

 The primary academic department on the Emalus campus is the School of Law.
 The Law School also has in place a scheme for visiting staff and there is a regular flow of overseas academics and other visitors.
 Courses offered include contract law, criminal law and procedure, international law and environmental law, among others.